Published on 22 November 2021

 Table of Contents

-Antidepressants drug works effectively to relieve the symptoms of depression and anxiety in people; they will work in the brain by changing the chemical present called a neurotransmitter.
+The antidepressant drug works effectively to relieve the symptoms of depression and anxiety in people; it will work in the brain by changing the chemical present called a neurotransmitter.

-Therefore experts say these are the leading cause responsible for mood and behaviour.
+Therefore experts say these are the leading cause responsible for mood and behavior.
 There are many groups of antidepressant drugs available to treat the condition,

 Selective serotonin reuptake inhibitors (SSRI) are one of the antidepressant classes which help treat major depressive episodes.